‘A good beginning is half the battle won,’ I told myself.

 As the days went by without much change in the daily routine, I felt less and less like a caged animal waiting to be released from the zoo.
 By the end of the 8th day of quarantine (10 days post-exposure), my wife began to worry that I must be going loony despite my assurances otherwise.
 Statistically, 95% of those infected develop symptoms within 10.5 days of exposure, so I relented and came out.
 I spent the rest of the period at home but maintained physical distancing from her.

-I suspect she must have started getting worried I was enjoying the isolation and might decide to stay put for good!
+I suspect she must have realised that I was enjoying the isolation far too much for my own comfort!!!

 CLICK HERE TO RECEIVE FUTURE BLOGS

 Should have put in more humorous anecdotes like sometimes sharing same washrooms in emergencies Snacks availability during cocktail hours interactions with scared maids etc. It was short good and sweet.
 Maybe you can write a book.later.

 Looks like you would have made better use of the quarantine than I did.
 Maybe renamed it ‘Quarantini’.

 Very informative boss keep writing